-Hospital 'not equipped' for critical boy
+A&E distance 'had no impact on death'

-Paramedics treating a critically-ill eight-year-old boy were told they were not allowed to take him to a hospital three minutes away, an inquest heard.
+An eight-year-old boy who died when paramedics were "not allowed" to take him to a nearby hospital would not have survived in any case, an inquest heard.

-Callum Cartlidge suffered a cardiac arrest at home on 3 March 2017.
+Callum Cartlidge suffered a cardiac arrest at his home in Redditch on 3 March 2017 and died shortly after.

-The nearby Redditch Alexandra Hospital was "not equipped" to treat him, so he was taken to a Worcester hospital 23 minutes away, the inquest was told.
+The hospital in the town was "not equipped" to treat him and he was taken 20 miles to Worcester.

-Callum collapsed at his home in Redditch at about 15:30 GMT and was confirmed dead at 16:35.
+A paediatrician said it had no impact on Callum's survival as his condition was "not compatible with life".

-Paramedics were told to take him to Worcestershire Royal Hospital, which they day before discharged him with re-hydration salts.
+Paramedics were told to take him to the Worcestershire Royal Hospital, which had discharged him with re-hydration salts the previous day.

-In September 2016 all care for critical seriously-ill children was moved from the Redditch hospital to the Worcester site, 18 miles (29km) from Callum's home.

 - Midlands Live: Delayed hospital 'may not open until 2022'; disorder breaks out in part of Birmingham